ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 **Table 2:** Dataset statistics for v1.0 of `tl_tlunified_cold`
 {:style="text-align: center;"}

-### ...then tested it with baseline NER approaches
+### ...then benchmarked it with baseline NER approaches

 I want to see how standard NER approaches fare with `tl_tlunified_gold`. **My eventual goal is to set up training pipelines to produce decent Tagalog